30 August 2018

 Between September 1st, 2018 and November 1st, 2018, South Weber Drive will have a new 24” Waterline installed on the shoulder of the road.
 South Weber Drive will be down to one lane during construction duration.
 At times, driveways may be closed during pipe construction through driveways.
 If you have any questions, please contact Andy Weber, his information is below:

 Meet the Contractor Night: September 4, 2018 5:30 pm to 7:30 pm at the Riverdale Community Center.

 PLEASE CLEAN YOUR FILTERS REGULARLY.
 Every summer we see an increase in plant life in the rivers.
 This year, due to the above average temperatures this past winter, having very little runoff to scour the river, and hot temperatures this summer, we are seeing a high level of plant life in the river.
 This plant life is breaking loose and making its way into our secondary systems.
 Due to the plant life and other debris in the untreated water, you may notice a need to clean your filters more often.
 We recommend removing your filter and cleaning it with a wire brush, as backwashing your filter may not remove the plant life and debris.
 We expect this to continue for the next several weeks.
 Also, during these hot months, water use is very high and doesn’t allow debris to settle, so cleaning your filter frequently will be very important during this high use time.

-Secondary water is an untreated water supply for use on landscapes only.
-Be advised that this water source should not be used for outdoor recreation such as pools or playing in sprinklers.
-Water from this source should never be consumed.
-Please explain to children the differences between water sources around the home.
-A good measure is to paint secondary water taps and spigots red or purple to distinguish from drinking water sources.
-Washing with soap and water is advised after coming in contact with secondary water.
+Please remember, secondary water is an untreated water supply for use on landscapes only.
+Be advised that this water source should not be used for outdoor recreation such as pools or playing in sprinklers, and water from this source should never be consumed.